Why scroll past history when you can stand in the middle of it?

 Print

-Alexander Muss High School in Israel (AMHSI) Impact Fellowship | Fall Semester
+Alexander Muss High School in Israel (AMHSI) | Fall Semester Impact Fellowship | Spring Semester

 Teens who demonstrate exceptional leadership skills, academic achievement, and a deep connection to their Judaism are chosen to participate in this semester-long study abroad program in Israel.
 During the program, teens maintain their general studies courses in addition to taking courses on 4,000 years of Israeli and Jewish history, leadership training, social media, marketing, critical thinking, public speaking, and weekly writing and creative assignments.
 Teens work with local professionals to speak publicly when they return home.
 Through the Fellowship, they become ambassadors for Israel and get ready for the exciting college experience ahead.
 The Samis Foundation provides $7,500 grants to teens for the Fall Impact Fellowship program.